St. Mary and All Saints Church, Droxford

-St Mary and All Saints in Droxford is an attractive early Norman church still bearing many features of the mid- to late-12th Century.
-The church was enlarged by the addition of the north aisle in the late 12th Century and the south aisle in the 13th Century.
-It is Grade 1 listed, but now the tower and other parts of the fabric are in urgent need of restoration and the church has been listed by English Heritage on the ‘at risk’ register, but thanks to a Heritage Lottery Grant of £220,000 and to the hard work of the Friends of Droxford Church (FODC) and support from the PCC and congregation, much of that remedial work has been undertaken.
+St. Mary and All Saints in Droxford is an attractive early Norman church still bearing many features of the mid- to late-12th Century.
+The church was enlarged by the addition of the north aisle in the late 12th Century and the south aisle in the 13th Century, and is Grade 1 listed.
+In 2014 the tower and other parts of the fabric were in urgent need of restoration and the church was listed by English Heritage on the ‘at risk’ register, but thanks to a Heritage Lottery Grant of £220,000 and to the hard work of the Friends of Droxford Church (FODC) and support from the PCC and congregation, much of that remedial work has been undertaken.

-Faced with the challenges of urgent restoration and the declining use of the Church building three years ago, the Rector and the PCC encouraged the creation of the Friends of Droxford Church.

 From the outset the Friends’ objectives were not only to raise funds for restoration, but also to enhance the facilities to make the building more fit for purpose.
-The Friends have successfully appealed to a wide range of people who are not church-goers but care passionately about their village church, and want it to be there in times of need or simply value its heritage.
+The Friends have successfully appealed to a wide range of people who are not church-goers but care passionately about their village church and its heritage, and want it to be at the centre of our community.

-The existing congregation is not large enough to sustain the church building even in a restored state, However discussion with community stakeholders in the village has confirmed the value of a traditional venue using the full capacity of the building (c.250) for secular and religious events, and also a requirement for a community room in which committees, councils, discussion groups, and social care groups (c.12-25) could meet in a comfortable environment.
-The focus of the Community Hub and Community activities will be a volunteer-run Café in the church, with the encouragement of the Diocese and the local community.
-A provisional rota of volunteers has been drawn up.
+The existing congregation is not large enough to sustain the church building and discussion with community stakeholders in the village has confirmed the value of the church as a community venue: using the full capacity of the building (c.250) for secular and religious events; and also a requirement for a community room in which committees, councils, discussion groups, and social care groups (c.12-25) could meet in a comfortable environment.
+The focus of the Community Hub and Community activities will be a volunteer-run Café in the church, and a provisional rota of volunteers has been drawn up.
 For more information about Wilfrid’s Café and the Community Hub visit our website.

 Our plans for the church have received widespread support from the community, including the Droxford Parochial Church Council, Droxford Parish Council (including the Parish Plan Group), Hampshire County Council, South Downs National Park Authority, our Winchester City Councillor, Droxford Junior School and Droxford Country Fair.